 The Office continues to seek to ensure its services are accessible to all Western Australians, with a particular focus on regional and Aboriginal Western Australians, through a range of strategies including the Office's Regional Awareness and Accessibility Program.
+In addition, in 2015-16, the Office has continued work on a program to enhance awareness of, and accessibility to, its services for children and young people.
 The Office also has a number of other strategies to promote awareness of, and access to, the Ombudsman's services, as shown in the Collaboration and Access to Services section of the report.